Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Linear Diophantine Equations

 This is also a solution over the Laurent polynomials, but so is

-The units in $\mathbb{F}[\zeta,\,\zeta^{-1}]$ are the nonzero Laurent monomials, which have size (Laurent order) zero.
+The units in $\mathbb{F}[\zeta,\,\zeta^{-1}]$ are the nonzero Laurent monomials, which have Laurent order zero.
+As with the polynomial degree, we define $\Lord(0)\eqdef -\infty$.
 The Laurent order satisfies the homomorphism property~(\ref{deg_homomorphism}),

-It does \emph{not} satisfy~(\ref{deg_add_bound}), though; $\Lord(\zeta + \zeta^2) = 1$ but $\Lord(\zeta^2) = \Lord(\zeta) = 0.$ This shows that the Laurent polynomials have ``too many units'' since each term in a Laurent polynomial is a unit, with size zero.
-As with the polynomial degree, defining $\Lord(0)\eqdef -\infty$ is consistent with the Euclidean domain axioms and (\ref{L_ord_homomorphism}).
-Note that lack of uniqueness for Laurent polynomial division does \emph{not} contradict unique factorization of Laurent polynomials into irreducibles (modulo associates). \end{example}
+It does \emph{not} satisfy~(\ref{deg_add_bound}), though: $\Lord(\zeta + \zeta^2) = 1$ but $\Lord(\zeta^2) = \Lord(\zeta) = 0.$ This shows that the Laurent polynomials have ``too many units'' since each term in a Laurent polynomial is a Laurent unit, of size 0. \end{example}